-“A men’s chorus prepared by Richard Robbins sang with moving tenacity.”
+“[The] chorus prepared by Richard Robbins sang with moving tenacity.”

 – Houston Chronicle